-2% of investments were classified as not promoting any social or environmental characteristics due to the Fund holding an amount of cash and financial instruments that can be used for cash management and/or hedging purposes.
-As the share of investments that were "other" relates to cash or financial instruments there were no minimum environmental and social safeguards.
+2% were classified as not sustainable due to the Fund holding an amount of cash and financial instruments that can be used for cash management and/or hedging purposes.

 What actions have been taken to meet the environmental and/or social characteristics during the reference period?